Ewan Morrison: Personal life

 As an adult, Morrison learned to manage his stutter.
 He married and had two children.
 After a film project he had worked on for two years in New York fell apart in 2005, Morrison says he "cracked up" and turned to "dangerous, alcohol-fuelled behaviour".
 He lost his home and his marriage ended in divorce.

-He is now married to Emily Ballou, an Australian-American poet and former lesbian whom he met in 2006.
+He is now married to Emily Ballou, an Australian-American poet whom he met in 2006.
 The couple lives in Glasgow.
 They have collaborated on several screenwriting projects.